 It’s Time to Own 100% of Who You Are

-Lately, instead of resisting my negative emotions, I just allow myself to feel my feelings, especially the bad ones.
+Lately, instead of resisting my negative emotions, I’m trying to just allow myself to feel my feelings, even the bad ones.

 They go from gargantuan gorillas that I have to wrestle with, to being small monkeys hanging on my back.
 It’s still a burden, but I’m not wasting my energy fighting them anymore.